hackerspace-bootstrap/strichliste/README.md

 $ make database
 ````

-### everything at once
+#### everything at once

-runs all of the above mentioned steps at once:
+For your convenience the following make target does all of the above steps at once:
 ````bash
 $ make setup
 ````